naka53/alpha/README.md

    .dword [hook_address]
 ```

-Next, the hook function have to manage the register to be able to continue to the SMC call.
+Next, the hook function have to manage the SMC call.
 We have to re-write the routine that has been erased and put it at the end of our hook function:
 ```
    __asm__( "smc #0;"
             "ldr x4, [sp];"